Skip to main content

 Summary

-When multiple DC fields with non-uniform I-V curve characteristics are connected in parallel to a common inverter input, PlantPredict calculates the combined DC output using a weighted voltage averaging approach.
-Each DC field may have different I-V characteristics due to variations in module type, irradiance, temperature, or shading.
-Since parallel-connected DC fields share a common operating voltage, the algorithm determines this shared voltage, recalculates the current contribution from each DC field at that voltage, and sums the currents to obtain total inverter input current and power.
+When multiple DC fields with non-uniform characteristics are connected in parallel to a common input, PlantPredict calculates the combined DC output using a weighted voltage averaging approach.
+Each DC field may have different I-V characteristics due to variations in module type, irradiance, temperature, shading, among other factors.
+Since parallel-connected DC fields share a common operating voltage, the algorithm assesses this shared voltage, recalculates the current contribution from each DC field at that voltage, and sums the currents to obtain total inverter input current and power.

 Inputs